susham/ADT-Implementation/README.md

 The original ADT has the Fold function, but we have not defined the fold function in our protocol, since the protocols doesn't allow generic functions fold<A> which allows to take the type throught function call rather than from the class<V>.
 Hence we have created the generic fold function in protocols implementation class.

 ##############################################################################################################################
-After downloading the files, change the directory in the command line to directory where files are downloaded.
+After downloading the files,

-Below are the steps to run the program
+Below are the Steps for Executing swift program in Linux environment:

+1 -> Copy our source files to any of the directory (Ex.
+Downloads/Assignment9)

-1) Compile the .swift files using the below command to generate the executable:
+2 -> In the terminal, run the command to set up the path to execute swift program

+		export PATH=/u/apt/swift/bin/:$PATH

+3 -> Now change directory to the directory where source code files are placed.

+4 -> To compile these files, use following command

-Swiftc *.swift -o Assginment9
+		swiftc *.swift -o Assignment9

-2) Run the executable:
+5 -> Run Executables using following command

 		./Assignment9